TheMTank/cups-rl/README.md

 The tasks are defined in `gym_ai2thor/tasks.py` and allow for particular configurations regarding the rewards given and termination conditions for an episode.
-You can use the tasks that we defined there or create your own adding by adding it as a subclass of `BaseTask`.
+You can use the tasks that we defined there or create your own by adding it as a subclass of `BaseTask`.
 Here an example of a new task definition:

 ```